ampproject/wg-bento/react/explainer.md

  - Element is visible in user’s viewport?
 Call the render method.

 React model fits this picture very well: there's a single "render" method and rendering side-effects with internal state.
+This completely isolates the UI and rendering from the external environment, meaning we can reuse the same code in each of the 3 modes.

 A very simple example could look like this:

 ```
-// A single "render" method/
+// A single "render" method.
 export function AmpImg(props) {
   // State.
   const loadable = useIsLoadable();